 - Hyper or hypoglycemia (high or low blood sugar)

-- Stiff neck (If the baby has meningitis)
+- Stiff neck (if the baby has meningitis)

 How is Neonatal Encephalopathy Treated?

-Hypoxic ischemic encephalopathy (HIE) is the most frequent cause of seizures in a newborn.
+Hypoxic-ischemic encephalopathy is the most frequent cause of seizures in a newborn.
 Seizures occur when the brain is injured, causing abnormal continuous electrical discharges.
 A baby with seizures may have involuntary jerking movements that can last several seconds or a few minutes, though often there are no outward signs of seizures.
 Because of this, babies with HIE should be monitored with EEG (electroencephalography) to determine if seizures are occurring.
 Many NICUs now have the equipment to perform continuous EEG monitoring on newborns.

 Seizures can cause permanent brain damage, so they must be promptly recognized and treated.
-After managing the baby’s airway, heart, blood pressure and circulation issues (and determining the underlying cause of the seizures), the physician will typically start antiepileptic drug (AED) therapy if the seizures continue.
+After managing the baby’s airway, heart, blood pressure, and circulation issues (and determining the underlying cause of the seizures), the physician will typically start antiepileptic drug (AED) therapy if the seizures continue.
 Common AEDs include phenobarbital, diazepam, lorazepam, and phenytoin.

 Intracranial hemorrhages are bleeds within the skull or brain.
 Bleeds can be caused by head trauma that occurs during delivery.
 Mismanagement of abnormal positions (such as breech and face presentation) and attempted vaginal delivery when shoulder dystocia or cephalopelvic disproportion (CPD) are present can also cause brain bleeds.
-Premature babies (who have underdeveloped, weak blood vessels) are susceptible to intraventricular hemorrhages (IVH), the most serious type of brain bleed.
+Premature babies (who have underdeveloped, weak blood vessels) are more susceptible to intraventricular hemorrhages (IVH), the most serious type of brain bleed.
 The best way to prevent IVH in a baby is to prevent premature birth.

 Forceps and vacuum extractors are a common cause of brain bleeds in newborns.
 Vacuum extractors place a baby at a significant risk of suffering a type of brain bleed called a subgaleal hemorrhage due to the pressure of the suction cup applied to the baby’s head.
 A subgaleal bleed occurs when the vacuum ruptures a vein and then the vein bleeds into a space between the scalp and the skull.
 This condition is life-threatening because almost half of the baby’s blood volume can end up in the subgaleal space.
 In the NICU, the baby can be closely watched for this type of bleed, which starts during delivery if the cause is suction from a vacuum extractor.